Stop retyping recipes

 Here's the thing most guides skip: the right substitute depends on what the egg was doing in your recipe.
 Eggs don't just add moisture.
 They bind, they leaven, they emulsify, and they add structure.
 Pick the wrong replacement and you'll know it after the first bite.

-What eggs actually do in baking
+What eggs do in baking

 Before picking a substitute, you need to understand what you're replacing.
 Eggs serve four distinct functions in baked goods, and most recipes rely on more than one.